 5. Anhinga Trail, Everglades

-7. Bear Cut Preserve Nature Trail
+7. Bear Cut Nature Preserve Trail, Crandon Park

-The Bear Cut Preserve is another great hiking destination in Key Biscane.
+The Bear Cut Preserve is another great hiking destination in Key Biscayne.
 This short two-mile hike will take you to the shoreline under the shade of tropical trees and will lead you across several beaches and sandy dunes.
 The northernmost point of the trail is home to 6,000-year-old mangrove tree fossils that have since formed a coral reef along the coast.